Choosing toilet equipment and accessories

 Warwickshire CV47 0FS

-The Bladder and Bowel Foundation (B&BF) provides information and support services for anyone affected by these conditions as well as their families, carers and healthcare professionals.
+The Bladder and Bowel Community provides information and support services for anyone affected by these conditions as well as their families, carers and healthcare professionals.
 It also raises aware of bladder and bowel conditions.

 Bladder and Bowel UK (formerly PromoCon)